 Keeping Nerite Snails

-Although they have a different appearance, their care requirements are essentially the same.
+Although they have different appearances, their care requirements are essentially the same.

 They do not do quite as well in the low flow low oxygen setup.